wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

     (6) A copy of the order must be given to the chief executive of the Department of Corrections as soon as possible, but no later than 24 hours, after it has been drawn up.

-    Section 80ZC: inserted, on 1 October 2007, by [section 44][596] of the Sentencing Amendment Act 2007 (2007 No 27).
+    Section 80ZC: inserted, on 1 October 2007, by [section 44][597] of the Sentencing Amendment Act 2007 (2007 No 27).

 ##### 80ZD Offender must be given copy of new or amended order

 *   If an offender's detention conditions or post-detention conditions are varied or discharged, the offender must be given a copy of the new or amended order that shows the conditions as varied or discharged, and the provisions of this section and [section 80ZC][184] apply.

-    Section 80ZD: inserted, on 1 October 2007, by [section 44][596] of the Sentencing Amendment Act 2007 (2007 No 27).
+    Section 80ZD: inserted, on 1 October 2007, by [section 44][597] of the Sentencing Amendment Act 2007 (2007 No 27).

 ##### 80ZE Home detention does not affect entitlements under Social Security Act 1964

-*   The fact that a person is serving a sentence of home detention does not, of itself, affect any entitlement the person may have under the [Social Security Act 1964][560].
+*   The fact that a person is serving a sentence of home detention does not, of itself, affect any entitlement the person may have under the [Social Security Act 1964][561].

-    Section 80ZE: inserted, on 1 October 2007, by [section 44][596] of the Sentencing Amendment Act 2007 (2007 No 27).
+    Section 80ZE: inserted, on 1 October 2007, by [section 44][597] of the Sentencing Amendment Act 2007 (2007 No 27).

-##### 80ZF Application of Injury Prevention, Rehabilitation, and Compensation Act 2001 to persons serving home detention sentence
+##### 80ZF Application of Accident Compensation Act 2001 to persons serving home detention sentence

 *   When an offender performs any service or does any work or attends any assessment, course, or programme for the purposes of a home detention sentence, the following provisions apply:

-    *   (a) if the offender suffers any personal injury for which he or she has cover under the [Injury Prevention, Rehabilitation, and Compensation Act 2001][498] arising out of and in the course of performing the activities described above,---
+    *   (a) if the offender suffers any personal injury for which he or she has cover under the [Accident Compensation Act 2001][498] arising out of and in the course of performing the activities described above,---

-        *   (i) the personal injury is deemed, for the purposes of [section 97][591] of that Act only, to be a work-related personal injury; and
+        *   (i) the personal injury is deemed, for the purposes of [section 97][592] of that Act only, to be a work-related personal injury; and

         *   (ii) the Crown is liable to pay compensation to which the offender is entitled under that section: